nearform/nscale-workshop/ex4.md

 	open http://<ip>:8000

 ![image](https://raw.githubusercontent.com/nearform/nscale-workshop/master/img/clock.png)

-Note that in a real system fixes would be made and committed to a git repository, and nscale will pull the latest changes before building a container.
+In a real system, fixes would be made and committed to a git repository and nscale would pull the latest changes before building a container.

 [Next up: exercise 5](https://github.com/nearform/nscale-workshop/blob/master/ex5.md)